public final class Math extends Object

 Language Specification for a discussion of floating-point value sets.
 If the exponent of the

-result is between Float.MIN_EXPONENT
+result is between Float.MIN_EXPONENT and Float.MAX_EXPONENT, the answer is

 calculated exactly.
 If the exponent of the result would be larger than

-, an infinity is returned.
+Float.MAX_EXPONENT, an infinity is returned.
 Note that if the result is subnormal,

-precision may be lost; that is, when scalb(x, n)
+precision may be lost; that is, when scalb(x, n) is subnormal,

-may not equal x.
+scalb(scalb(x, n), -n) may not equal x.
 When the result is non-NaN, the result has

-the same sign as f
+the same sign as f.

 Special cases:

-- number to be scaled by a power of two.scaleFactor
+f - number to be scaled by a power of two.scaleFactor - power of 2 used to scale ff × 2scaleFactorpublic static double signum(double d)

 Special Cases:

-- the floating-point value whose signum is to be returnedpublic static float signum(float f)
+d - the floating-point value whose signum is to be returnedpublic static float signum(float f)

 Special Cases:

-- the floating-point value whose signum is to be returnedpublic static double sin(double a)
+f - the floating-point value whose signum is to be returnedpublic static double sin(double a)

 The computed result must be within 1 ulp of the exact result.
 Results must be semi-monotonic.

-- an angle, in radians.public static double sinh(double x)
+a - an angle, in radians.public static double sinh(double x)

-value.
+double value.
 The hyperbolic sine of x is defined

 to be (ex - e-x)/2 where e is Euler's number.